smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 @end
 ```

-This `opaque` flag should allow views from the underlying view controller to stay visible while the overlay controller is presenting.
-The opaque mode is view type related.
+If the `opaque` flag is set to NO the view will be called transparent.
+It should allow views or view parts from the underlying view controller to stay visible while the overlay controller is presenting.
+The opaque mode is view type related and allows .
 With this flag
 - the app developer has full control to decide on what to show and how to show
 - the complexity is scalable per app developer choice (no overlay view -> no screen changes)